 Welcome to our tour to Bath.

-Arrival at 11am with a 1 hour walking tour around the best sights Bath has to offer including Bath Abbey, Pulteney Bridge, Roman Baths and Royal Crescent.
+The tour guide will show you around the best sights Bath has to offer such as Bath Abbey, Pulteney Bridge, Roman Baths, Royal Crescent and much more.

 Free time after the tour finishes at midday for lunch and then you have until 4pm departure for shopping or sightseeing or to enjoy the free museum or art gallery, or other attractions available.